jcamposanok/introsde-2017-project/README.md

 # introsde-2017-project
-University of Trento | Introduction to Service Design and Engineering - Assignment 2: RESTful services
+University of Trento | Introduction to Service Design and Engineering - Final Project